MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/make-a-data-source-public.md

 manager: "stevelom"
 ---
 # Make a Data Source Public
 Use the following URLs to make your data source publicly accessible or to make it private.
-A public data source can be queried by anyone with a [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
+A public data source can be queried by anyone with a Bing Maps Key.
 A private data source can only queried using the data source query key only.

  You can also use the [Bing Maps Account Center](http://www.bingmapsportal.com) to change the public status of a data source.
 For more information, see [Making a Data Source Public or Private](http://msdn.microsoft.com/en-us/library/dn151784.aspx).